 The TravelingMom Writers Network is a vibrant, supportive community of travel writers and social media influencers who are moms and grandmoms, sisters, daughters, and significant others.
 We are always happy to consider quality writers who are referred by current members of the TravelingMom Influencer Network.
 We are looking for Traveling Moms who share our passion for travel, families, social media and inspiring others to travel, with and without their kids.
 If you are interested in joining us our journey, read on to see our process for adding new writers.

 Becoming a TravelingMom Writer, Phase I

-Contact Director of Operations Deb Steenhagen at firstname.lastname@example.org.
-Tell her about your life as a traveling mom and include links to at least three posts or clips previously published elsewhere.
+Tell Deb about your life as a traveling mom and include links to at least three posts or clips previously published elsewhere.
 Include relevant information about your social media stature—a link to your own site, your Klout score, number of Twitter, Instagram and Pinterest followers, and number of Facebook and Google+ friends/fans.
 Tell her which TravelingMom niche you think might be right for you.
 (A list of our current TMOM writers and their niche/writer names is here.)

 Once the TravelingMom editorial team has had a chance to look over all of that, she will let you know if you can move to:

 Write one original post (800-1200 words) that would naturally fall within the TravelingMom niche you’re proposing to fill.
 After discussing the first story with the TravelingMom editorial team, a second and third guest post will be requested.